DDFar/minds-machines-sf/Seed Apps/timeseries_seed_app/README.md

 1. Update manifest.yml

     Change the name field in your manifest.yml.
-    The service names below is configured to match those deployed by the quickstart script.
+    The service names below are configured to match those deployed by the quickstart script.
+They will be bound to your app after deploying.
     ```
     ---
     applications: